fperf/fperf/README.md

 default is unlimited.

 * **-connection=1: number of connection**
-Set the number of grpc connection will be created.
+Set the number of connection will be created.

 * **-cpu=0: set the GOMAXPROCS, use go default if 0**
 Set the GOMAXPROCS, default is 0, which means use the golang default option.